 Task No./Name STCW Competence STCW Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 12.3.A Importance of proactive measures Note 2 Ensure compliance with pollution prevention requirements Prevention of pollution of the marine environment and anti-pollution procedures Importance of proactive measures to protect the marine environment On a vessel, or in a laboratory, when asked to describe compliance with pollution prevention procedures, the candidate describes appropriate pollution prevention procedures.
 The candidate's description includes the importance of proactive measures to protect the marine environment.
-13.1 Stability, trim and stress tables and diagrams Course OSV Maintain seaworthiness of the ship Ship stability Working knowledge and application of stability, trim and stress tables, diagrams and stress calculating equipment 13.2 Partial loss of intact buoyancy Course OSV Maintain seaworthiness of the ship Ship stability Understanding of fundamental actions to be taken in the event of partial loss of intact buoyancy This KUP is demonstrated by successful completion of the Stability and Ship Construction of specified in 46 CFR 11.309(a)(4)(xii).
+13.1 Stability, trim and stress tables and diagrams Course OSV Maintain seaworthiness of the ship Ship stability Working knowledge and application of stability, trim and stress tables, diagrams and stress calculating equipment This KUP is demonstrated by successful completion of the Stability and Ship Construction course specified in 46 CFR 11.309(a)(4)(xii).
+This training may be tailored to be specific to OSVs and need not include training that is inapplicable to OSVs.
+13.2 Partial loss of intact buoyancy Course OSV Maintain seaworthiness of the ship Ship stability Understanding of fundamental actions to be taken in the event of partial loss of intact buoyancy This KUP is demonstrated by successful completion of the Stability and Ship Construction co specified in 46 CFR 11.309(a)(4)(xii).
 This training may be tailored to be specific to OS and need not include training that is inapplicable to OSVs.
 13.3 Fundamentals of watertight integrity Course OSV Maintain seaworthiness of the ship Ship stability Understanding of the fundamentals of watertight integrity This KUP is demonstrated by successful completion of the Stability and Ship Construction courspecified in 46 CFR 11.309(a)(4)(xii).
-This training may be tailored to be specific to OSV and need not include training that is inapplicable to OSVs.
+This training may be tailored to be specific to OSVs and need not include training that is inapplicable to OSVs.